 He has also published widely on the sociology of therapeutic communities, social change in Russia and Eastern Europe, the social construction of social problems, social and green movements, and mental health diagnoses and policies.

-- The social and health consequences of large scale social change, particularly urbanisation in China
+- The social and health consequences of large scale social change

 - The application of social theory and analysis to health (especially mental health)

-For the last decade, Nick's work has focussed on the development of the biggest multi-disciplinary Institute of Mental Health in the UK, particularly its Centre for Social Futures, and the launch of a new International Centre for Mental Health in Shanghai.
+For the last decade, Nick's work has focussed on the development of the Nottingham multi-disciplinary Institute of Mental Health, particularly its Centre for Social Futures, and the King's ESRC Research Centre for Society and Mental Health.

 See Nick's research profile